ucsb-cs56/ucsb-cs56.github.io/_topics/firebase.md

 # Getting Started

-* Create an account by logging in at <https://firebase.com> with your Google Credentials
+* Go to <https://firebase.com> and login with your Google Credentials.
+* Create an app, and accept the terms.
+* That will put you at the Firebase Console